 But I will say to avoid such condition, you should build an open a free relation with your teen.
 So, they feel free to talk with you about anything.

 Teach your teen to choose right friends so that they can come in time of need to help your teen to cope with stress.
-If you like to know how to teach your teen on this subject read our exhaustive article How-to help your teen to choose right friends
+If you like to know how to teach your teen on this subject read our exhaustive article friendship.

 If you feel the stress is because of bullying, then talk to school authorities if it happens in school or to the bully’s parents to help your teen.

-Read about bullying issues in our article How-To protect your kid from Bullying
+Read about bullying issues in our article bullying.

 Encourage them & make them look forward to life

 Tell your teen it is never a good idea to remain unhappy all the time.
 This thing can destroy your personality.
 Ask you teen to love the fact “who you are’’.

 Highlight the talents and gifts that your teen has.
 Similarly tell them why you appreciate them and what their uniqueness are.
 Keep repeating it to them till they start completely believing you.

 Tell them of your aspirations you have for them and how you completely believe then to grow up to become successful and wonderful grown person.